 NUR 303 Nurse as Professional

+Before the final completion of NUR 303, students must complete the credentialing process.

 NUR 313 Nurse as Decision Maker

 NUR 323 Nurse as Teacher

 NUR 333 Nurse as Leader

 NUR 343 Nurse as Consumer of Research

 NUR 363 Nurse as Caregiver: Chronic and Palliative Care

 NUR 413 Holistic Health Assessment

 NUR 423 Global Health Care

+This is the first of two Nursing, Global Health Care courses, mandatory pre-requisites apply.
+This course is offered block one of all semesters.

 NUR 433 Global Health Care Practicum

+This is the RN to BSN Capstone course which includes a Community Learning Experience.
+Mandatory pre- requisites apply.
+This course is offered block two of all semesters.